-Right now, the part of you that wants to procrastinate so you don’t have to take real action is winning.
+Right now, the part of you that wants everything to be perfect is winning.
+And that’s okay.

 It’s telling you that if google how to stop procrastinating, that it will magically inspire you to start doing whatever it is you need to do.
-And that part of you is able to feel productive while not having to work too hard.
+And that part of you is able to feel productive while not having to actually do the thing you’re trying to do.

-This list short and sweet so you can satisfy the part of you that wants to keep googling, while also listening to the part of you that is ready to take some action.
+This list short and sweet so you can satisfy the part of you that wants everything to be perfect, while also listening to the part of you that doesn’t want to procrastinate any longer.

-Here are 3 tips that helped me get off of the couch, sit at my desk, and type up this blog post, even though I didn’t feel like it.
+Here are 3 tips that helped me get off of the couch, sit at my desk, and type up this blog post, imperfectly.

 It has been a long week.
 I taught a course, flew down to Florida, and had back-to-back therapy sessions all day.
 The last thing I wanted to do this afternoon was sit at my computer and write this post.
 To be honest, I almost didn’t do it.